grassroot72/fbputs/README.md

 The code in this program can be used as a reference to display unicode characters, ex. in a GUI.

+Currently, fbputs can only display unicode files with Byte Order Mark (BOM).

 ```

 ## Features